-- Foster a culture that embraces technology with effective change management to - processing, data quality and - Strengthen digital security, data privacy and cyber hygiene for GOAL technology users globally through - from the private sector to enhance our Technology agenda.
+- with effective change management to - processing, data quality and - privacy and cyber hygiene for GOAL technology users globally through - from the private sector to enhance our Technology agenda.

 Objective 6: Governance & Integrity Framework

 GOAL is committed to effective, accountable and transparent governance.